top of page

 Why are parts of my lawn brown even though my sprinklers are running?

 This is a classic sign of poor coverage.
 The cause could be a clogged nozzle, a misaligned head, low water pressure, or an improper system layout.
+Wind overspray is another frequent culprit in Lubbock, where high winds push water off target.
 A professional can perform a coverage audit and adjust, move, or replace heads to ensure every part of your lawn gets the water it needs.

 What is backflow testing and why is it required in Lubbock?